leanprover-community/LeanSearchClient/README.md

 # LeanSearchClient

-LeanSearchClient provides syntax for search using the [leansearch API](https://leansearch.net/), the [Moogle API](https://www.moogle.ai/api/search), and the [LeanStateSearch](https://premise-search.com) API from within Lean.
+LeanSearchClient provides syntax for search using the [leansearch API](https://leansearch.net/) and the [LeanStateSearch](https://premise-search.com) API from within Lean.
 It allows you to search for Lean tactics and theorems using natural language.
 It also allows searches on [Loogle](https://loogle.lean-lang.org/json) from within Lean.

 We provide syntax to make a query and generate `TryThis` options to click or use a code action to use the results.
 The queries are of four forms: